Date

 Gets a string (or other) representation of this date

-Returns a date in the format specified by the DATE_FORMAT_* constants.
+Returns a date in the format specified by the DATE_FORMAT_* constants, which should be one of the following:

 • Access: public